NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate-android.md

 Usage | Synopsis
 ---|---
-Run in the native emulator | `$ tns emulate android [--avd <Name>] [--path <Directory>] [--timeout <Seconds>] [--key-store-path <File Path> --key-store-password <Password> --key-store-alias <Name> --key-store-alias-password <Password>] [--release] [--justlaunch]`
+Run in the native emulator | `$ tns emulate android [--device <Name>] [--path <Directory>] [--timeout <Seconds>] [--key-store-path <File Path> --key-store-password <Password> --key-store-alias <Name> --key-store-alias-password <Password>] [--release] [--justlaunch]`
 Run in Genymotion | `$ tns emulate android --geny <GenyName> [--path <Directory>] [--timeout <Seconds>] [--key-store-path <File Path> --key-store-password <Password> --key-store-alias <Name> --key-store-alias-password <Password>] [--release] [--justlaunch]`
 Run in the default Android virtual device or in a currently running emulator | `$ tns emulate android [--path <Directory>] [--timeout <Seconds>] [--key-store-path <File Path> --key-store-password <Password> --key-store-alias <Name> --key-store-alias-password <Password>] [--release] [--justlaunch]`

 Builds the specified project and runs it in the native emulator from the Android SDK or Genymotion.
-While your app is running, prints the output from the application in the console.<% if(isHtml) { %>If you do not select an Android virtual device (AVD) with the `--avd` option or a Genymotion virtual device with the `--geny` option, your app runs in the default AVD or a currently running emulator, if any. <% } %>
+While your app is running, prints the output from the application in the console.<% if(isHtml) { %>If you do not select an Android virtual device (AVD) with the `--device` option or a Genymotion virtual device with the `--geny` option, your app runs in the default AVD or a currently running emulator, if any. <% } %>

 ### Options
 * `--path` - Specifies the directory that contains the project.
 If not specified, the project is searched for in the current directory and all directories above it.
-* `--avd` - Sets the Android virtual device on which you want to run your app.
+* `--device` - Sets the Android virtual device on which you want to run your app.
 You can set only one device at a time.
-You cannot use `--avd` and `--geny` simultaneously.
+You cannot use `--device` and `--geny` simultaneously.
 * `--geny` - Sets the Genymotion virtual device on which you want to run your app.
 You can set only one device at a time.
-You cannot use `--avd` and `--geny` simultaneously.
+You cannot use `--device` and `--geny` simultaneously.
 * `--timeout` - Sets the number of seconds that the NativeScript CLI will wait for the virtual device to boot before quitting the operation and releasing the console.
 If not set, the default timeout is 120 seconds.
 To wait indefinitely, set 0.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 When set, you must also specify the `--key-store-*` options.
 * `--key-store-path` - Specifies the file path to the keystore file (P12) which you want to use to code sign your APK.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.